 RESOLUTION 16/11 Paragraph or Annex INFORMATION TO BE NOTIFIED RECIPIENTS OF INFORMATION REQUIREMENTS FOR TRANSMISSION Sections 7.3.
-Communicate the decision to deny the entry of the vessel into a port The flag State; As appropriate and to the extent possible: → relevant coastal States, → IOTC Secretariat.
-By most direct and appropriate means. if deemed appropriate to combat IUU fishing at a global level, communicate the decision to deny entry.
-Secretariats of other RFMOs Part 3 Use of ports Section 9.1, 9.3, Communicate the decision to deny the use of its port in accordance with Section 9.1 after granting a vessel permission to enter port.
-Flag State, As appropriate, relevant: → coastal States; → IOTC Secretariat; By most direct and appropriate means.
-9.5.
-Communicate the decision to withdraw its denial for a vessel to use of its port. other RFMOs; relevant international organisations. means.
-The master of the inspected vessel The flag State The IOTC Secretariat As appropriate, to: The flag State of any Part 4 Transmittal of inspection results Section 13 Section 13.1.
-A copy of the inspection report and upon request, an original or a certified copy thereof. vessel that transhipped catch to the inspected vessel; → The relevant CPCs and States, including those States for which there is evidence through inspection, that the vessel has engaged in IUU fishing, or fishing related activities in support of such fishing, within waters under their national jurisdiction; → The State of which Transmit by electronic means within three full working days of the completion of the inspection. the vessel's master is a national.
+Communicate the decision to deny the entry of the vessel into a port IOTC Secretariat may, if deemed appropriate to combat IUU fishing at a global level, communicate the The flag State; As appropriate and to the extent possible: → relevant coastal States, → IOTC Secretariat.
+Secretariats of other RFMOs By most direct and appropriate means.
+Part 3 Use of ports Section 9.1, 9.3, 9.5. decision to deny entry.
+Communicate the decision to deny the use of its port in accordance with Section 9.1 after granting a vessel permission to enter port.
+Communicate the decision to withdraw its denial for a vessel to use of its port. → relevant international By most direct and appropriate means.

+RESOLUTION 16/11 Paragraph or Annex INFORMATION TO BE NOTIFIED RECIPIENTS OF INFORMATION REQUIREMENTS FOR TRANSMISSION Part 4 Transmittal of inspection results Section 13 Section 13.1.
+A copy of the inspection report and upon request, an original or a certified copy thereof.
+The master of the inspected vessel The flag State The IOTC Secretariat As appropriate, to: The flag State of any vessel that transhipped catch to the inspected vessel; The relevant CPCs and States, including those States for which there is evidence through inspection, that the vessel has engaged in IUU fishing, or fishing related activities in support of such fishing, within waters under their national jurisdiction; The State of which the vessel's master is a national.
+Transmit by electronic means within three full working days of the completion of the inspection.
+Section 13.2.
+IOTC Secretariat must transmit the inspection reports.
+Relevant RFMOs.
+Transmit by electronic means and post the inspection report on the IOTC website.
+Port State actions following inspection.
+Section 15.1 (a).
+Communicate the findings where following an inspection, there are clear grounds for believing that a vessel has engaged IUU fishing or fishing related activities in support of such fishing.
+The flag State, The IOTC Secretariat, As appropriate, to: → relevant coastal States; → other RFMOs; → State of which the vessel's master is a national.
+Promptly after inspection and upon determination of clear grounds for belief in IUU fishing or related activities.